superflows-dev/superflows-docs/docs/hello.md

 - *December 22 2nd half* - **Pivot**: Decision to develop web components rather than react modules

 **2023**
-- January 23 - Rehashing SfNav as a web component
+- *January 23* - Rehashed SfNav as a web component
+- February 23 - Development of authentication supermod

 ## How Superflows Started